Batyan45/fast-tasks/README.md

 5. View the task status as 'Running...', 'Success', or 'Failed (with exit code)'
 6. Use the refresh button to update the task list and clear task statuses

+### Keyboard Shortcuts
+- `Ctrl+Shift+P` or `Cmd+Shift+P` (Mac) and type "Fast Tasks" to see all available commands
+- Use arrow keys to navigate through tasks
+- Press `Enter` to run a selected task
+- Press `Esc` to stop a running task

 ## Requirements

 - Visual Studio Code version 1.80.0 or higher
 - A workspace with defined tasks (in tasks.json or workspace files)

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Known Issues

+Please report any issues on the [GitHub issues page](https://github.com/Batyan45/fast-tasks/issues).

+## Release Notes

+See [CHANGELOG.md](CHANGELOG.md) for detailed release notes.